Lowest Price Guarante

 Take in Incredible Seascapes

-Departing from the Cliffs of Moher at 1:00pm, we continue our scenic journey along the Wild Atlantic Way to the Burren National Park.
+Departing from the Cliffs of Moher at 1:15pm, we continue our scenic journey along the Wild Atlantic Way through the Burren National Park.
 Here you can see 75% of Ireland’s native flora as well as ancient monuments, including megalithic tombs (which are older than the pyramids!), fairy forts and famous Celtic crosses.

 Travelling around the scenic Galway Bay, you will be treated to stunning ocean views and points of interest such as Blackhead Lighthouse, Dunguaire Castle and Kinvara fishing village.
 Storytellers at heart, our tour guides will unlock centuries worth of stories to keep you entertained.